SAVORY OMELETTE RECIPE

 It comes together in just a few minutes and can easily be customized with vegetables, cheeses, or aromatic herbs depending on your preferences.
 A practical, high-protein recipe that fits naturally into everyday cooking, designed to bring balance and flavor to the table with simplicity, in true Healthy & Delicious style.
 If you enjoy dishes like this, explore more ideas in our recipes collection.
 You’ll find the full video recipe at the end of the page.

-Savory omelette with aged cheese and Parma ham, a simple, protein rich Mediterranean breakfast.
+Savory omelette with aged cheese and Parma ham,

-Savory omelette with aged cheese and Parma ham, a simple, protein rich Mediterranean breakfast.
+Savory omelette with aged cheese and Parma ham,

 RECIPE DETAILS